 Receivables purchased without recourse are measured at amortized cost based on the present value of estimated future cash flows, and include both principal and late payment interest accruing from the receivable due date.
 In order to compute amortized cost, including late payment interest recognized on an accrual basis, Banca Farmafactoring updates the time series of data regarding the late payment interest collection percentages and times on an annual basis, when the financial statements are prepared.
-Following such analysis, Banca Farmafactoring and Farmafactoring España, as from January 1, 2017, have used 45% as the percentage of collection of late payment interest to be included in the amortized cost in place of the previous 40%, keeping the average collection times unchanged and estimated at 1,800 days.
-The updating of the time series, which was undertaken considering the collections for 2017, confirmed the suitability of the existing percentage.
+Following such analysis, as from January 1, 2017, the Bank has used 45% as the percentage of collection of late payment interest in place of the previous 40%, keeping the average collection times unchanged.